cmip-ipo-internal/mipcvs-wiki/README.md

 Contents for the MIPCVs wiki.
 See [wiki.mipcvs.dev](https://wiki.mipcvs.dev/)

 ---

+## What?
+This repository updates the wiki for CV updates.
+It contains infomration that will be used to inform the submission process and caviats in relation to this.
+The intuitive markdown format and open source (github repo) format allow relevant leads and users to update the documentation in real time.

+The files within here consist of a nested structure on markdown files, that may be downloaded and distributed with the software.
+These can be found within the `docs` folder.
+T

+A secondary technical wiki outlining how to change the intircasies of mkdoc and other tools will be available at developer.mipcvs.dev.

+---

 ## Editing the documentation.
     Docmentation is found in the `docs` folder with the file names and hierarchy affecting the navigational menu.